aimms/documentation/dataexchange/sqldb.rst

 When a ``maps-to`` column is added that corresponds to a Element Parameter for which there is no rootset table, also a new rootset table is created when ``dex::CreateOrModifyDataSource()`` is called.

 Function  ``dex::CreateOrModifyDataSource()`` will not remove columns from a table, because this would mean that data written by an older version may be deleted.
-Instead just remove the unneeded columns from the mapping and the columns will be ignored.
+Instead just remove the unneeded columns from the mapping and the columns will be ignored when reading or writing.